 When it comes to poisonous look-a-likes, be mindful to not excitedly confuse chanterelle with Jack O’ Lantern mushrooms.
 They are poisonous but not known to be lethal (aka belly-ache and lots of bathroom time).
 The Jack O’ Lantern usually grows in clumps on wood (not from soil like chanterelles) and has true gills. (see below for Jack photo)

-I can’t think of a better way to celebrate July then enjoying my Chanterelle Mushroom Baked Fondue & my Grain Free French Bread with a glass of St Michaels Winery‘s newest Long Splice (this isn’t a sponsored post or endorsed by the winery, I just honestly love their wines, if you’re in St Michaels promise to stop, ok?)
+I can’t think of a better way to celebrate July then enjoying my Chanterelle Mushroom Baked Fondue & my Grain Free French Bread with a chilled glass of Wine!

 This Chanterelle Mushroom Fondue is so easy to make (especially when you are new to cooking with chants and need a guaranteed delicious recipe).